fzer0x/android-control-tool-V2/README.md

 python main.py
 ```
 # # Knowing Bugs:
-- When tool starts, you get a incorrect error messages "device not selected.
+- When tool starts, you get a incorrect error messages "device not selected".
 Ignore and Press Ok!

 ## 📦 Requirements